Generating diffusions with fractional Brownian motion: Precise formulation and results

-This framework is relatively general since it allows for a wide variety of choices of $V$, $W$, and of distance function on $\CY$, see \cite{Michael,Andy}.
-For example, it was shown in \cite[Thm.
-1.4]{HM08} that such a bound holds for the 2D stochastic Navier--Stokes equations under extremely weak conditions on the driving noise: For every $\eta$ small enough there exist constants $C$ and $\gamma$ such that
+This framework is relatively general since it allows for a wide variety of choices of $V$, $W$, and of distance functions on $\CY$, see \cite{Michael,Andy}.
+For example, it was shown in \cite[Thm.~1.4]{HM08} that the 2D stochastic Navier--Stokes equations exhibit a spectral gap in such spaces under extremely weak conditions on the driving noise.
+More precisely, for every $\eta$ small enough there exist constants $C$ and $\gamma$ such that